mainlp/mainlp.github.io/_pages/thesis.md

 to apply and interpret automatically generated explanations from tools such as DeepSHAP ([Fernando et al. 2019](https://arxiv.org/abs/1907.06484)) and LIME ([Riberio et al. 2016](https://arxiv.org/abs/1907.06484)).
 Basic knowledge in information retrieval is helpful, but not required. **Level: B.Sc**.
-- *Injecting Lexical Similarity Signals into Neural Information Retrieval (IR) Models*.
+- :hourglass_flowing_sand:  *Injecting Lexical Similarity Signals into Neural Information Retrieval (IR) Models*.
 Early IR models rely on lexical signals (keyword matches) such as BM25, TF-IDF and the Query Likelihood Model (QLM) between queries and documents to determine their relevance.
 For a long time lexical retrieval models performed still very